-- 1. Run GenMaster. - 2.
-If prompted, enter an admin user name and password.

-The Welcome screen appears.
+- 1. From the Windows Start menu, select GenMaster. - If prompted, enter an admin user name and password.The Welcome screen appears.

 - 3. Click Next. - 4.
 Select the method of securing the master keys.

 Note: The master key is an AES256 key.